mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 back-propagation and loops.
 This framework will be integrated with both the ``parallel`` and the ``hinet`` packages to allow for large and complex data processing networks.

-Finally, some more ToDos:

-- Add more data processing algorithms.

-- Advanced usage of the hinet package will be possible only in presence of an easy and intuitive GUI :)

-- Wait for a good guy who wants to contribute a ``CovarianceMatrix`` class that uses some of the fancy sum algorithms to avoid round off errors when adding many numbers.

 Contributors
 ------------